Student Support Services

 All students are covered by an accident insurance policy that provides coverage for accidents occurring during school-sponsored, supervised curricular and co-curricular activities.
 The policy coordinates with students’ personal insurance so duplicate benefits are not paid.
 STUDENTS INVOLVED IN AN ACCIDENT that occurs on the college campus or at a college-related function MUST FILL OUT AN ACCIDENT FORM AND CLAIM IN THE HEALTH CENTER.

 Students may also buy voluntary health insurance through COS during registration.
 Coverage may be extended to include spouse and children.
 Although the plan is a voluntary one, the College recommends that every student be covered by this policy or an equivalent one.
 Extreme financial hardship can result when a major illness or accident occurs and there is no insurance protection.
-More information is available in the Health Center (Giant Forest building).
+More information is available in the Health Center located in the Giant Forest building on the Visalia campus.

 Clubs and Organizations